chicio/chicio.github.io/_posts/2017-06-14-swift-closure-demystifying-autoclosure-escaping.md

 ---
 layout: post
-title: "Swift Closure: Demystifying @escaping and @autoclosure attributes"
+title: "Swift Closure: demystifying @escaping and @autoclosure attributes"
 description: "In this post I will talk about Swift closure and the potential of the @escaping and @autoclosure attributes"
-date: 2017-06-15
+date: 2017-06-14
 tags: [swift, ios, apple, mobile-application-development]
 comments: true
 seo:
  - type: "BlogPosting"
 ---

-*In this post I will talk about Swift closure and the potential of the @escaping and @autoclosure attributes*
+*In this post I will talk about Swift closure and the potential of the @escaping and @autoclosure attributes.*

 ---

-As reported in the official swift documentation and as we saw in a [previous post closures](/2017-05-30-swift-closure-syntax.html "previous post"), closures are:
+As reported in the official swift documentation and as we saw in the [previous post closures](/2017/06/02/swift-closure-syntax.html "previous post"), closures are:

 > self-contained blocks of functionality that can be passed around and used in your code.
 They can capture and store references to any constants and variables from the context in which they are defined.

 In this post I will show you two interesting closure features: `@autoclosure` and `@escaping`.
 An `@escaping` closure is passed as a parameter to a function, but it is not executed inside it.
-So, basically the closure is execute after the function returns.
+So, basically the closure is executed after the function returns.
 The classical example is a closure being stored in a variable outside that function.
 An `@autoclosure` is a closure without parameter that is automatically created to wrap an expression that’s being passed as an argument to a function.
 This two attributes combined have great potential.
 Let's see an example where you can avoid multiple if/switch with the use of closure and these two attributes.
 For example we can have a `UITableView` and we want to execute different action for each cell displayed.
-If we don't use closure and the attributes `@autoclosure` and `@escaping` we need to distinguish based on the position or eventually casting some specialization of a class used to represent the cell data.
+If we don't use closure and the attributes `@autoclosure` and `@escaping`, we need to distinguish the cells using the position or eventually casting some specialization of a class used to represent the cell data.
-Suppose instead that each cell show an instance of an `Operation` class, defined in this way:
+Suppose instead that each cell shows an instance of an `Operation` class, defined in this way:

 ```swift
 class Operation {